-1922 At the Shakespeare Festival at Stratford-upon-Avon there will a special production of The Taming of the Shrew by the boys of All Saints Choir School, London.
-The role of tempestuous Kate is filled by Laurence Olivier.
+1922 At the Shakespeare Festival at Stratford-upon-Avon, there is a special production of The Taming of the Shrew performed by the boys of All Saints Choir School, London.
+The role of tempestuous Kate is played by Laurence Olivier.

 1939 This time as a leading man, Laurence Olivier stars opposite Katharine Cornell in No Time for Comedy at New York's Ethel Barrymore Theatre.
-S. N. Behrman's comedy about a playwright in the throes of writer's block will run 185 performances.
+S. N. Behrman's comedy about a playwright in the throes of writer's block runs 185 performances.

 1994 Two years after the infamous riots following the Rodney King verdict in Los Angeles, Anna Deavere Smith's Twilight: Los Angeles, 1992 opens on Broadway at the Cort Theatre.
 The text of this solo show is taken from interviews she had with people directly or indirectly involved in the case.
 The play premiered at the Center Theatre Group/Mark Taper Forum and also ran Off-Broadway at the Public Theater prior to its Broadway run.

-2000 The London revival of Tom Stoppard’s play, The Real Thing, that deals with love, marriage and adultery from varying perspectives, officially opens at the Barrymore Theatre.
-Stephen Dillane and Jennifer Ehle will both win Tony Awards for their portrayals, and the show, directed by David Leveaux, wins the Best Revival Tony.
+2000 The London revival of Tom Stoppard’s play The Real Thing, that deals with love, marriage, and adultery from varying perspectives, opens at the Barrymore Theatre.
+Stephen Dillane and Jennifer Ehle both win Tony Awards for their portrayals, and the production, directed by David Leveaux, wins the Best Revival Tony.

 2008 Harvey Fierstein is librettist and co-star of A Catered Affair, a musical adaptation of the Paddy Chayefsky film, with music and lyrics by John Bucchino.
-Faith Prince, Tom Wopat, Leslie Kritzer and Matt Cavenaugh co-star in this show about a working class couple trying to stage a grand wedding for their only daughter.
-Directed by John Doyle.
+Faith Prince, Tom Wopat, Leslie Kritzer, and Matt Cavenaugh co-star in the show about a working class couple trying to stage a grand wedding for their only daughter.
+John Doyle directs.

 2013 The world premiere of Richard Greenberg's The Assembled Parties, a Manhattan-set family drama starring Judith Light and Jessica Hecht, opens at Manhattan Theatre Club's Samuel J. Friedman Theatre.
-The limited engagement will run 119 performances, and earn Light a Tony Award for her performance.
+The limited engagement runs 119 performances, and earns Light a Tony Award for her performance.